privacytests/privacytests.org/scripts/README.md

 `node test config/desktop.yaml`

-Config files are YAML arrays.
-Each item in the array is an object that describes what should go into a single test.
+Config files are YAML objects that describe a single test run.
 All parameters are optional, except `browser`:

 ```
-browsers:                # Possible values include chrome, firefox, brave, opera, edge, vivaldi, etc.
+browser: firefox         # One browser per run (chrome, firefox, brave, opera, edge, vivaldi, etc.)
-  - chrome
-  - firefox
-  - brave
-  - edge
 android: false,          # Set to true to run on Android platform (default: false)
 ios: false,              # Set to true to run on iOS platform (default: false)
 incognito: false,        # Set incognito to true for testing private browsing windows. (default: false)
 tor: true                # Set tor to true for 'Brave Private Window with Tor.' (default: false)
-repeat: 5                # Integer, how many times we should repeat this test (default: 1)
-aggregate: true          # Whether to combine repeated runs of a browser into a single column (default: true)
+aggregate: true          # Whether to combine results in the rendered output (default: true)
-debug: false             # Whether to leave browsers open after test is done (default: false)
+debug: false             # Whether to leave the browser open after the test is done (default: false)
 app-dir: /path/to/apps   # On desktop, set where browsers are located (default: "/Applications/")
 filename: my-results     # Specifies the filename prefix for results (defaults to time run)
 out: ./results.json      # Specifies a full path for output results (overrides filename)